 I will be writing more articles and publishing new videos on what is and what will be the NEW DRIVER of the silver price in the future.
-I get a lot of questions from people who ask me that if I believe the oil price will fall, then how can I see much higher silver prices in the future.
-WELL, THERE LIES THE TRILLION DOLLAR QUESTION.
+I get a lot of questions from people who ask me if I believe the oil price will fall, and wonder if I can see much higher silver prices in the future.
+WELL, THERE LIES THE TRILLION-DOLLAR QUESTION.

-When investors watch as their assets continue to go from BAD, to WORSE to AWFUL, they will move into gold and silver to protect wealth.
+When investors watch as their assets continue to go from BAD to WORSE to AWFUL, they will move into gold and silver to protect their wealth.
 This will be the time when precious metals SUPPLY & DEMAND forces finally kick in a big way.